jocabundus/toad-on-fire/manual/MANUAL.md

-# Toad On Fire - Game Guide
+# Toad On Fire - Game Instruction Manual
 Thank you for downloading and playing!

 1. Controls